youngleee/thesis/webshop-mf/docs/README.md

 ## Conclusion

-This micro-frontend architecture with WebSocket integration demonstrates a modern approach to building complex, scalable web applications.
-By combining independent, domain-focused micro-frontends with real-time communication capabilities, the application achieves both architectural flexibility and an enhanced user experience.
+This micro-frontend architecture with WebSocket integration and SQLite persistence demonstrates a modern approach to building complex, scalable web applications.
+By combining independent, domain-focused micro-frontends with real-time communication capabilities and proper data persistence, the application achieves architectural flexibility, enhanced user experience, and reliable data management.